GDPR-aligned data handling

 Operator notifications and reviewer alerts.
 EU-primary providers.
 Named vendors are shared in the evidence pack.

 Public-website form intake only (no tenant data).
 EU-hosted.
-Used for partner applications and trust-pack requests.
+Used for partner applications and evidence-pack requests.

 Platform telemetry and error aggregation.
 EU-primary.
 Named vendors are shared in the evidence pack.